mangoO-Microfinance/mangoO-Microfinance/README.md

 The default login for the program GUI is:
 Username: admin /
 Password: password

+It his highly recommended to change the password salt in each new installation by editing salt.php.

 ## Licence
 This software is licensed under the GNU General Public License 3.0, a copy of which can be found in the LICENSE file.